Configuration Options

 The default setting is true.

-• name: The name of an existing Kubernetes configMap with a valid HiveMQ configuration.
-Set create to false to use this option.
+• name: The name of an existing Kubernetes ConfigMap or Secret with a valid HiveMQ configuration.
+To use the specified Kubernetes ConfigMap or Secret, the create value must be set to false.

-• overrideStatefulSet: Convenience option to provide the StatefulSetSpec configuration from a file, using --set-file config.overrideStateFulSet=your-statefulsetspec.yml.
+• overrideInitContainers: Optional setting to provide custom init containers for the StatefulSetSpec configuration from a file using --set-file config.overrideInitContainers=your-init-container.yml.

 Example to overwrite the HiveMQ configuration

 The HiveMQ configuration can be set from a file via the command line.
-For more information, see HiveMQ Configuration:
+For detailed information on how to configure HiveMQ, see the HiveMQ MQTT Broker Configuration.

-helm upgrade --install <my-hivemq-platform> hivemq/hivemq-platform --set-file config.overrideConfig=files/config.xml -n <namespace>
+helm upgrade --install <my-hivemq-platform> hivemq/hivemq-platform --set-file config.overrideHiveMQConfig=config.xml -n <namespace>

 Example to overwrite the Kubernetes StatefulSet